localizedomnipresents/domain-diagnostic-tool/README.md

 # domain-diagnostic-tool
-Scan a domain for web and mail configuration - WHOIS, select DNS (@/www A, MX, NS)
+Scan a domain for web and mail configuration - WHOIS, select DNS (@/www A, @/www AAAA MX, NS, select subdomains)